 Add all of the ingredients into the Crock Pot except for the frozen peas, coconut milk, and salt.
 Heat on Low for approximately 8 hours or until veggies are tender.
 About 15 minutes before serving, add the thawed peas, coconut milk and salt.
 Adjust seasonings to taste.
 Serve over rice.

 NEW!!!
 Part of this challenge was that one of us could win a crock pot.
 All of us participating have graciously declined the chance to win and are making it all about you!!!
-One of you lucky readers can win a free CrockPot!
-Yes, you can win a free crockpot!!
 What do you have to do you ask?
-Come find out on Friday-- our last day of the #CrockPot Challenge.
+Come find out on Friday– our last day of the.

-Just like earlier this week, make sure you stop by the others that are contributing to the Crock Pot Challenge.
-A special shout out to our lovely host, Tammi, at Momma's Meals-- thanks again for putting this all together!
+Just like earlier this week, make sure you stop by the others that are contributing to the Challenge.
+A special shout out to our lovely host, Tammi, at Momma’s Meals– thanks again for putting this all together!

 Tammi at Momma’s Meals has AJ’s Homemade Pasta Sauce In the Crock